Wormhole Geometries In $f(R,T)$ Gravity: Whormhole geometries in gravity

-where $\Phi(r)$ and $b(r)$ are arbitrary functions of the radial coordinate, $r$, denoted as the redshift function, and the shape function, respectively \cite{Mor88}.
-The radial coordinate $r$ is non-monotonic such that it decreases from infinity to a minimum value $r_0$, representing the location of the throat of the wormhole, where $b(r_0)=r_0$, and then it increases from $r_0$ back to infinity.
-To have a traversable wormhole solution, it is necessary to impose the flaring out condition, given by $(b-b^{\prime}r)/b^{2}>0$, \cite{Mor88,Lob09}, and at the throat $b(r_{0})=r=r_{0}$, the conditions $b^{\prime}(r_{0})<1$ and $1-b(r)/r>0$ are imposed.
+where $\Phi(r)$ and $b(r)$ are two arbitrary functions of $r$ known as the redshift and shape functions respectively.
+The radial coordinate $r$ is non-monotonic such that it decreases from infinity to a minimum value $r_0$, representing the location of the throat of the wormhole, where $b(r_0)=r_0$, and then it increases from $r_0$ towards infinity.
+To have a traversable wormhole solution, it is necessary to impose the flaring out condition, given by $(b-b^{\prime}r)/b^{2}>0$, \cite{Mor88,Lob09}, and at the throat with $b(r_{0})=r=r_{0}$, the conditions $b^{\prime}(r_{0})<1$ and $1-b(r)/r>0$ are imposed.
 For the wormhole to be traversable, one must demand that there are no horizons present, which are identified as the surfaces with $e^{2\Phi}\rightarrow0$, so that $\Phi(r)$ must be finite everywhere.
 In the following analysis, for simplicity, we consider that the redshift function is constant so, $\Phi'=0$.